Coach's Daughter: Plot

-Coach's (Nicholas Colasanto) daughter Lisa (Allyce Beasley), a district manager of her company, arrives with her fiancé Roy (Philip Charles MacKenzie), a door-to-door salesman who works for her company but turns out to be abrasive and insensitive.
+Coach Ernie Pantusso's daughter, Lisa, a district manager of her company, arrives with her fiancé Roy, a door-to-door salesman who works for her company but turns out to be abrasive and insensitive.
 Repulsed by Roy's obnoxious, boorish personality and insults toward people, including Lisa, Coach finds Roy not good enough for her.
 However, Coach is too reluctant to tell her about Roy because she appears to like him and wants her father's blessings.
 To make matters worse, at Melville's restaurant, Roy forces her to pay for dinner herself, angering Coach.

-Unable to keep his silence, Coach escorts Lisa into an office and openly refuses to let Lisa marry someone who treats her badly, like Roy.
-Lisa admits that she knows everything about Roy and that Roy wants to marry her merely for business reasons.
-Then Lisa reluctantly tells Coach that, despite all that, she wants to have a family of her own, that Roy is the first man in her life to propose to her but will be the last.
+Unable to keep silent, Coach escorts Lisa into an office and openly refuses to let Lisa marry someone who treats her badly, like Roy.
+Lisa admits that she knows this about Roy and that Roy wants to marry her merely for business reasons.
+Then Lisa reluctantly tells Coach that, despite all that, she wants to have a family of her own, that Roy is the first man in her life to propose, but she fears will be the last.
 Coach, shocked with disbelief, tells her that she's "beautiful", but Lisa objects and begs him for one moment to look at her and see what she really is.
 Coach then realizes and tells Lisa how much she resembles her mother, who Lisa said was not "comfortable about her [own] beauty."
 Coach tells Lisa that she is more beautiful every day, regardless of her appearance, just as her mother was more beautiful every day.

 Lisa, feeling self-confident from her talk with Coach, tells Roy that she does not want to marry him because she finds him "more and more obnoxious."
 Roy vows that he will be "gone" as he exits the bar.
 Lisa prepares to celebrate her freedom from Roy with Coach, as they leave the bar.
-Meanwhile, Diane (Shelley Long) draws sketches of people, but her efforts show no resemblance to their subjects.
+Meanwhile, Diane Chambers draws sketches of people, but her efforts show no resemblance to their subjects.